Puget-Sound-Bitmaps/distributed-bitmap-engine/README.md

 It's important to note that running these commands has the side effect of generating a `SLAVELIST` file which contains the IP addresses of all the slaves.
-You'll need to modify these scripts or manually generate these lists if you're using different IP addresses.
+You'll need to modify these scripts or manually generate these lists if you're using different IP addresses than those of Docker containers in the default bridge network. **Make sure to spawn the master container first, followed by the slaves.**
 ### Master node
 If you're using docker:
 ```bash
 ./tpc-test.sh n
 ```
-where `n` is the number of nodes. **Make sure to spawn the master container first, followed by the slaves.**
+where `n` is the number of nodes.
 ### Slave node
 ```bash
 ./start-slave.sh